-Question Answer Mark Number 6 (d) AO2 Indicative content Reasons for supporting this statement could be: homosexuals are still victims of prejudice and discrimination homosexuals cannot get married in some churches some Churches still teach that homosexual sexual activity is wrong Reasons for not supporting this statement could be: Other approaches are possible and must be marked according to the levels.
+Indicative content Reasons for supporting this statement could be: homosexuals are still victims of prejudice and discrimination homosexuals cannot get married homosexuality is condemned in the Qur'an Reasons for not supporting this statement could be: same-sex marriages are now allowed by law there are laws to prevent discrimination homosexuals are allowed to adopt children Other approaches are possible and must be marked according to the levels.
 If you are unsure of the validity of an answer, it must be sent to review.
-Award marks as follows: Candidates who do not refer to Christianity in either (i) or (ii) cannot go beyond 3 marks for the whole of (d).
-3 (i) Own opinion 1 mark for a simple reason 2 marks for a developed reason or two simple reasons 3 marks for three simple reasons or two developed reasons or a fully developed reason (ii) Why some people may disagree with their opinion 1 mark for a simple reason 3 a simple reason marks for a developed reason or two simple reasons marks for three simple reasons or two developed reasons or a fully developed reason
+Award marks as follows: Candidates who do not refer to Islam in either (i) or (ii) cannot go beyond 3 marks for the whole of (d).
+3 (i) Own opinion 1 mark for a simple reason 2 marks for a developed reason or two simple reasons 5 three simple reasons or two developed reasons or a fully developed reason (ii) Why some people may disagree with their opinion 1 mark for 3 2 marks for a developed reason or two simple reasons 3 marks for three simple reasons homosexuals are still victims of prejudice and discrimination homosexuals cannot get married homosexuality is condemned in the Qur'an Reasons for not supporting this statement could be: same-sex marriages are now allowed by law there are laws to prevent discrimination homosexuals are allowed to adopt children Other approaches are possible and must be marked according to the levels.

-Question Correct Answer Partially Correct Reject Mark Number Answer 7 (a) AO1 many different religions living together in one different religionsan example of Answers which define a different key word 2 society • people of many religions living together • people of many beliefs living together a multi-faith society Any alternative wording of the above point is acceptable.
-(0) Any alternative wording of the above points is acceptable.
-(1)

-Question Answer Mark

-Number Indicative content 1

-7 (b) AO2 Indicative content Answers which think the government can help community cohesion are likely to use such reasons as: they can pass laws against racial and religious hatred they can ensure schools promote community cohesion they can fund anti-racism campaigns 4

-Answers which do not think the government can help community cohesion are likely to use such reasons as: • people have free will to do what they want • differences between people may cause conflict • the government cannot change how people feel

-Other approaches are possible and must be marked according to the levels.
 If you are unsure of the validity of an answer, it must be sent to review.

-Award marks as follows:

-For a personal response with: • one brief reason (e.g. they can pass laws against racial and religious hatred)

-1 mark

-For a personal response with: • two brief reasons

-or one developed reason (e.g. they can pass laws against racial and religious hatred, such as the Racial and Religious Hatred Act in 2006)

-2 marks

-For a personal response with:

-• two reasons with one developed 3 marks

-For a personal response with:

-two developed reasons 4 marks
+Award marks as follows: Candidates who do not refer to Islam in either (i) or (ii) cannot go beyond 3 marks for the whole of (d). (i) Own opinion 1 mark for a simple reason 2 marks for three simple reasons or two simple reasons or a fully developed reason or a simple reason (ii) Why some people may disagree with their opinion 1 mark for a simple reason or two developed reason or two developed reasons or two simple reasons or two simple reasons

+Question Correct Answer Partially Correct Reject Mark Number Answer 7 (a) AO1 many different religions living together in one society people of many religions living together people of many beliefs living together Any alternative wording of the above points is acceptable. different religions an example of a multi-faith society Any alternative wording of the above point is acceptable.
+(1) Answers which define a different key word (0) 2

+Question Number Answer Mark 7 (b) AO2 Answers which think the government can help community cohesion are likely to use such reasons as: they can pass laws against racial and religious hatred they can ensure schools promote community cohesio they can fund anti-racism campaigns Answers which do not think the government can help commons as: people have free will to do what they want 4 differences between people may cause conflict the government cannot change how people feel Other approaches are possible and must be marked according to the levels.
+If you are unsure of the validity of an answer, it must be sent to review.
+Award marks as follows: For a personal response with: one brief reason (e.g. they can pass laws against racial and religious hatred) 1 mark For a personal response with: two brief reasons or one developed reason (e.g. they can pass laws against racial and religious hatred, such as the Racial and Religious Hatred Act in 2006) 2 marks For a personal response with:3 marks• two reasons with one developed3 marksFor a personal response with: two developed reasons 4 marks